sanskrit-today/sanskrit-hub/shastra/vyakarana/list.md

 1. ### [ashtadhyayi.com](https://ashtadhyayi.com)

     The website contains a variety of resources related to Sanskrit grammar, including sutras, dhatus, commentaries, dictionaries, and tools.
-You can use the website to learn Sanskrit grammar or to look up specifics.
+You can use the website to learn Sanskrit grammar or to look up specifics. [<IconFA icon="fa fa-youtube-play" /> Intro Video](https://youtu.be/c29-PhbhsU4?feature=shared)

 1. ### https://sanskritdocuments.org/learning_tools/ashtadhyayi/